PrashantSHIV/Backend/README.md

 ## 🧑‍💻 About Me

 Made with 💙 and focus by **Prashant Kumar**
-📍 Full Stack Developer | Backend Explorer | Code Mentor
+📍 Full Stack Developer | Backend Explorer
 🌐 [GitHub Profile](https://github.com/PrashantSHIV)

 ---